Contributor: Suzanne Riordan. Lesson ID: 13819

 Cook explored the eastern coast of Australia and made a map of it.
 He also claimed this part of the land for Great Britain and named it New South Wales.

-After Cook's explorations, the British began to establish colonies in Australia.
+After Cook's explorations, the British began establishing colonies in Australia.
 At first, they sent prisoners to settle the land.
 These settlements were called penal colonies.

 In 1829, England claimed the whole continent and renamed it Australia.